EpokK/rest-simple-client-js/README.md

 rest-simple-client-js
 =====================

-REST simple Javascript client : un client fait à l'arrache sous Bootstrap pour pouvoir envoyer des commandes à un serveur servant du REST.
+Un client fait à l'arrache sous Bootstrap pour pouvoir envoyer des commandes à un serveur servant du REST.

+A client made with Bootstrap to send some commands to a REST backend.